 Best RESP Investment Options

-RESPs are versatile and can hold a variety of investment assets including mutual funds, Exchange-Traded Funds (ETFs), Guaranteed Investment Certificates (GICs), individual stocks, bonds, and cash savings.
+RESPs are versatile and can hold various investment assets, including mutual funds, Exchange-Traded Funds (ETFs), Guaranteed Investment Certificates (GICs), individual stocks, bonds, and cash savings.

 When you are just starting an RESP for a newborn, it makes sense to have an aggressive or growth-oriented asset allocation.